ashishb/android-security-awesome/README.md

 1. [friTap](https://github.com/fkie-cad/friTap)- Intercept SSL/TLS connections with Frida; Allows TLS key extraction and decryption of TLS payload as PCAP on Android in real-time.
 1. [HacknDroid](https://github.com/RaffaDNDM/HacknDroid) - A tool designed to automate various Mobile Application Penetration Testing (MAPT) tasks and facilitate interaction with Android devices.
 1. [adbsploit](https://github.com/mesquidar/adbsploit) - tools for exploiting device via ADB
-1. [Brida](https://github.com/federicodotta/Brida) - Burp Suite extension that, working as a bridge between Burp and Frida, lets you use and manipulate the applications' own methods while tampering the traffic exchanged between the applications and their back-end services/servers.
+1. [Brida](https://github.com/federicodotta/Brida) - Burp Suite extension that, working as a bridge between Burp and Frida, lets you use and manipulate the applications' own methods while tampering with the traffic exchanged between the applications and their back-end services/servers.
-1. [MPT](https://github.com/ByteSnipers/mobile-pentest-toolkit) - MPT (Mobile Pentest Toolkit) is a must-have solution for your android penetration testing workflows.
-This tool allow you to automate security tasks.
+1. [MPT](https://github.com/ByteSnipers/mobile-pentest-toolkit) - MPT (Mobile Pentest Toolkit) is a must-have solution for your Android penetration testing workflows.
+This tool allows you to automate security tasks.
+1. [Andriller](https://github.com/den4uk/andriller) - software utility with a collection of forensic tools for smartphones.
+It performs read-only, forensically sound, non-destructive acquisition from Android devices.
 1. ~~[AppUse](https://appsec-labs.com/AppUse/) – custom build for penetration testing~~
 1. ~~[Appie](https://manifestsecurity.com/appie/) - Appie is a software package that has been pre-configured to function as an Android Pentesting Environment.
 It is completely portable and can be carried on a USB stick or smartphone.
 This is a one-stop answer for all the tools needed in Android Application Security Assessment and an awesome alternative to existing virtual machines.~~
 1. ~~[Android Tamer](https://androidtamer.com/) - Virtual / Live Platform for Android Security Professionals~~